 - Category: Friends & Family

 Protecting the welfare of incarcerated individuals during this extraordinary time of COVID-19 is a top priority.
-This has impacted the timely completion of programming for some, who have been relocated within the prison to protect their health and welfare.
-We are working to resume our full programming capacity while still being in accordance with recommendations from the CDC and state and local health officials.
+All programming opportunities have resumed to pre-Covid levels, and the Department continues to be in accordance with recommendations from the CDC and state and local health officials.

 The Department of Corrections begins preparing offenders for release from the day they enter the prison system.
 That begins with assessments in Receiving & Orientation, where inmates' education, treatment and life skills needs are evaluated.
 It continues as staff help inmates set goals for their recovery, rehabilitation and skill development so they will have the tools they need to lead a successful, crime-free life when they return to the community — as 95 percent of offenders do.
 Below you'll find overviews of the various evaluations and programs available to inmates during their incarceration.